Kynson/Kynson/README.md

 <!-- End of about ignored part -->
 </ignore>

-I am a self-taught developer and a high school student from Hong Kong.
+I am a self-taught developer and a university student from Hong Kong.

 <ignore>
 <!-- Start of about ignored part -->